-Keywords: infectious diseases, data science, prediction analysis, health economics/HTA, professional development Fac.
-Health, Medicine and Life Sciences
+infectious diseases, data science, prediction analysis, health economics/HTA, qualitative research, professional development

 Placement and Thesis

 The placement period is the ultimate chance for a student to apply the knowledge he/she has gained in the previous year with regards to study methodology and epidemiology, to develop their competencies as a researcher, and to be able to make a start on their scientific CV.
 The thesis duration is 12 weeks, and 18 weeks when also including the credits for the preparation of the thesis through writing an outline and research question (EPI4930) and finally a full research proposal (EPI4927).